Deep Curve-dependent PDEs for affine rough volatility: Numerical framework for CPDEs

 \section{Numerical framework for CPDEs}

-Theorem~\ref{thm:PDEBSDE} showed that pricing under rough volatility could be analysed through the lens of path-dependent (or curve-dependent here) PDEs.
+Theorem~\ref{thm:PDEBSDE} showed that pricing under rough volatility could be analysed through the lens of path-dependent (or curve-dependent here PDEs.
 However, numerical schemes for such equations are scarce, and the only approaches we are aware of is the extension of Barles and Souganidis' monotone scheme~\cite{Barles} to the path-dependent case by Zhang and Zhuo~\cite{Zhang}, the convergence of which was proved by Ren and Tan~\cite{RenTan}.
 However, the actual implementation of this scheme in the PPDE context is far from trivial, and we consider a different route here, more amenable to computations in our opinion, at least in our curve-dependent framework.
 We first discretise the CPDE along some basis of functions, reducing the infinite-dimensional problem to a finite-, yet high-, dimensional problem.
 High-dimensional PDEs suffer from the so-called curse of dimensionality, and are notoriously difficult to solve.
-We then adopt the deep learning approach recently developed by E, Han and Jentzen~\cite{JentzenDeep} to solve this system of PDEs.
+We then develop a backward algorithm inspired by the method in~\cite{JentzenDeep} to solve this system of PDEs.